- Catering Torch

 Search our directory

-Art and fashion collided for Smock magazine's Release party, a celebration of the mag's new winter issue at Diane von Furstenberg's studio and shop in the West Village.
+NEW YORK Art and fashion collided for Smock magazine's Release party, a celebration of the mag's new winter issue at Diane von Furstenberg's studio and shop in the West Village.
 The art/fashion/culture mag created a simple decor scheme that took advantage of the store's stark white walls.
 Pink Inc. anchored a fabric sculpture the company calls the “Tree of Life” in the middle of a bar (does that mean booze is at the root of life?).

 Big Wave International's Brian Winthrop created a beautiful multilayered lighting design by positioning lights inside the sculpture and at various positions around the store.
 Winthrop also used images from the magazine to shine projections on the walls that would regularly dissolve into new images.
 The lighting scheme would also shift periodically into different palettes of pastel colors from the magazine's latest issue.
 The lighting was also highlighted by the room's smoky look--not from hazers, but from the billows of cigarette smoke from the crowd of fashion and art types.